What Does Glycemic Index Mean? (FAQs)

 The glycemic index (GI) is a numeric "rating" scale developed to help consumers make healthier food choices.

-Essentially, GI value of any given food is an indicator of that food's expected impact on blood sugar (glucose) levels.
+Essentially, GI value of any given food is an indicator of the relative glycemic impact (short-term impact on blood sugar levels) of portions of each food type containing that contain a fixed amount of carbohydrate (usually 50 g).

 How Does The Glycemic Index Help me Choose Foods?